michaelthehack9/BCTC-Server-Setup/README.md

 # BCTC-MySQL-Setup
-* Download the RUNME.bat file
+* Download the mysql.bat file
 * Right-Click it and click properties
 * Then click unblock
 * Then click apply